-Complaints filed pursuant to the Civil Rights Act, 42 U.S.C. § 1983, by or on behalf of prisoners, shall be typewritten or legibly handwritten, and signed by each plaintiff unless presented by an attorney.
-Such complaints shall be on the forms supplied by the court or, if a plaintiff is represented by an attorney, must contain all of the information requested in the form.
+Complaints filed pursuant to the Civil Rights Act, 42 U.S.C. § 1983 by or on behalf of prisoners, shall be typewritten or legibly handwritten, and signed by each plaintiff.
+Such complaints shall be on the forms supplied by the court unless the district judge or magistrate judge, upon finding that the complaint is understandable and that it conforms with the local rules and Federal Rules of Civil Procedure, in his or her discretion, accepts for filing a complaint that is not submitted on the appropriate forms.